 Pray the Bible’s prayers.

 The Bible provides a storehouse of Spirit-inspired prayers.
-Whether it be the prayers of the apostle Paul, Moses, or Jesus Himself (c.f.
+Whether it be the Psalms, the prayers of the apostle Paul, or Jesus Himself (c.f.
 Matthew 6:9–14; John 17), praying the words of Scripture helps us approach God with words of his choosing so we think on things and ask for things near to His heart.
 (John Piper put together a list of all the New Testament prayer requests.)

 I’ve seen how God has answered my persistent prayers echoing the request of Paul in Ephesians 1:15-23 for a deeper spiritual understanding of the hope, love, and power of the gospel—things I would never have prayed for without Paul’s example.
 These answers to prayer fuel my desire to pray.